Sea Lion Compromise Reached

 "Senator Stevens played chicken with the ESA and lost," said Heather Weiner, Senior Legislative Counsel at the Earthjustice Legal Defense Fund.
-"The integrity of the Endangered Species Act and the National Environmental Protection Act remains intact for the time being.
+"The integrity of the Endangered Species Act and the National Environmental Policy Act remains intact for the time being.
 It remains to be seen if Steller sea lions survive as well."

 "Decisions affecting the fate of endangered species and entire ecosystems should be based on sound science, not special interests," said Phil Kline of the American Oceans Campaign.
 "Attempting to torpedo our nation's most basic environmental laws is not only bad politics, it's just plain wrong."